-Career: Has started in seven-of-eight contests in 2018...Recorded his first career INT in Week 4 and returned it 36 yards for a TD...Has totaled 21 tackles (15 solo), one INT and seven passes defensed...Appeared in two games during his rookie year...Totaled seven tackles (five solo) and two passes defensed...Was inactive Weeks 4-9 with a shin injury and was placed on the Reserve/Injured List on Nov.
+Career: Has started in 9-of-10 contests in 2018...Recorded his first career INT in Week 4 and returned it 36 yards for a TD...Notched his second INT of the season in Week 11 against the Cardinals...Has totaled 24 tackles (17 solo), two INTs and 10 passes defensed...Appeared in two games during his rookie year due to injury, totaling seven tackles (five) and two passes defensed...Was placed on the Reserve/Injured List on Nov.
 13.